 - 1. Workers choose whether to become an entrepreneur or worker. - 2a.
-If she chooses to become a worker, she supplies one unit of labour to the labour market. - 2b.
+If she chooses to become a worker, she supplies one unit of labour to the labor market. - 2b.
 If she is an entrepreneur, then each lender offers her a contract (x, r, c).
 After deciding whether to accept this contract, she chooses managerial labour, e. - 3a.
 With probability g(e), she is a successful entrepreneur and has a viable project.
-Then she chooses how much labour to hire, l.
-Output is realized, wages are paid to managerial and wage labourers, and the loan repayment, r, is made. - 3b.
-With probability 1 g(e), an entrepreneur produces nothing and forfeits collateral, c.
+Then she chooses how much labor to hire, l.
+Output is realized, wages are paid to managerial and workers, and the loan repayment, r, is made.